dbus2/zbus/book/src/concepts.md

 bus-topology fashion.
 As such, it relays messages between connected endpoints, and allows to discover endpoints or sending broadcast messages (signals).

 Typically, a Linux system has a system bus, and a session bus.
-The later is per-user.
-It is also possible to have private buses or no bus at all (and direct peer-to-peer D-Bus connections instead).
+The latter is per-user.
+It is also possible to have private buses or no bus at all (i-e direct peer-to-peer communication instead).

 ## Bus name / service name